 Using Steel-Look Doors in Period and Heritage-Style Homes

-Crittall-style steel-look doors have moved from a niche architectural choice to one of the most requested products we install.
-The appeal is obvious — those slim black frames have a timeless quality that works in both period properties and contemporary extensions.
-But getting them right requires understanding what makes them work and where they can go wrong.
+Crittall-style steel-look doors have become one of the most requested products we install.
+The appeal is obvious β those slim black frames have a timeless quality that works in both period properties and contemporary extensions.
+But getting them right requires understanding what makes them work.

-Original Crittall windows and doors from the early-to-mid 20th century used solid steel sections — elegant but thermally poor by modern standards.
-Today's steel-look doors use thermally broken steel or aluminium profiles that replicate the aesthetic while meeting current building regulations for thermal performance.
-For listed buildings or conservation areas in Kent, you'll need to check with your local planning authority, but in most cases modern steel-look alternatives are acceptable.
+Original Crittall windows and doors used solid steel sections β elegant but thermally poor.
+Today's steel-look doors use thermally broken steel or aluminium profiles that replicate the aesthetic while meeting current building regulations.
+For listed buildings or conservation areas in Kent, check with your local planning authority.

 Where They Work Best

-Steel-look doors work exceptionally well as internal room dividers — particularly between a kitchen and a home office, living room, or dining space.
-They allow light to pass through without fully opening a space, and the visual weight of the black frames adds definition.
-Externally they suit Arts and Crafts, Victorian, Edwardian, and 1930s properties particularly well, where the industrial reference feels contextually appropriate rather than jarring.
+Steel-look doors work exceptionally well as internal room dividers β between a kitchen and a home office, living room or dining space.
+They allow light to pass through without fully opening a space.
+Externally they suit Arts and Crafts, Victorian, Edwardian and 1930s properties particularly well.

 Glazing Considerations

 The glazing pattern matters enormously.
-A simple large-pane configuration reads as contemporary.
+A large-pane configuration reads as contemporary.
 Smaller divided panes feel more period-appropriate.
-For internal doors, clear glass maximises the light-passing effect.
-For rooms where some privacy is useful — a home office visible from a hall, for instance — reeded or fluted glass is an elegant solution that diffuses vision while maintaining the steel-look aesthetic.
+Reeded or fluted glass is an elegant solution for rooms where some privacy is useful β it diffuses vision while maintaining the steel-look aesthetic.

 Finish and Colour

-Matte black is the default for good reason — it's the closest to original steel and photographs well.
-Anthracite grey is a softer alternative that reads similarly but is less stark.
-For period properties, some clients choose a heritage dark green or navy, which can look beautiful against warm brick or stone.
-Avoid gloss finishes on period properties — they emphasise the modern material rather than the period reference.
+Matte black is the default for good reason β closest to original steel and photographs well.
+Anthracite grey is a softer alternative.
+For period properties, some clients choose heritage dark green or navy, which can look beautiful against warm brick or stone.
+Avoid gloss finishes on period properties.

 Interested in Crittall-style doors in Kent?